jeffknupp/blog/in_progress/new_post.md

     q.join()

-Of course, the `Queue` must be synchronized because it represents data shared between multiple threads.
-In the example above, it's straightforward (the `Queue` class manages this internally), but more realistic uses of shared data is a recipe for race conditions, deadlocks, starvation, and all the other attendant issues of multi-threaded code.
+Here, access to the `Queue` must be synchronized.
+It is data shared between multiple threads.
+In this case, it's straightforward because `Queue` class manages access internally.
+In a more realistic situation use of shared data between threads is a recipe for race conditions, deadlocks, starvation, and all the other attendant issues of multi-threaded code.

 If we implement `produce` and `consume` as coroutines, however, we avoid both the pains of multithreading and the need for "central management". `produce`